The story so far

 Silicon Valley here I come

-I am proud to announce I will be attending Make School Summer Academy in San Fransisco.
-A two month program in which people from all over the world learn to code and ship their own iPhone game or app.
+After quitting my job I attended Make School Summer Academy in San Fransisco.
+A two month program in which people from all over the learn how to code and ship their own iPhone game or app.
 You learn the latest programming language from Apple called Swift.
 Besides the skills you gain, it's a fantastic way to build your network and meet founders and startups.
-This year selection was very competitive, keeping in mind last year only 20% got accepted.

 During the Summer Academy, I have build a DJ app 1FX.
 Here are some of it's features:

 - Combine 6 powerful music effects that DJs use